This recipe for banana-cherry breakfast cake is perfect for breakfast, with double banana flavor, tart dried cherries, maple syrup, and olive oil.

-This cake stuck around for four days last week.
+This banana-cherry breakfast cake stuck around for four days last week.
 It sat on the kitchen table and shrank as if by magic.
 We were constantly cutting off a piece, a slice or a corner.
-Sometimes when I had the need for something sweet, I drizzled honey on top or coated it with homemade marmalade.
+Sometimes when I had the need for more sweetness, I drizzled honey on top or coated it with homemade marmalade.
 And yes there is booze in my breakfast cake and there is nothing wrong with that, but you might want to skip it if you feed it to kids.

 - 60 ml / ¼ cup maple syrup